 What I am enjoying in this work is integrity.
 Integrity is lacking when it comes to vocational skills but when you know what you are doing and you align it with integrity and honesty, you will go places because the best thing you can do for yourself and your brand is for people to be able to trust you with their money.
 Over the years, I’ve been able to earn my client’s trust.
 If I tell you the cost of an automobile part, if you go anywhere, as long as it is an original part you are getting, you won’t get it cheaper.
 I will tell you the exact amount of the parts and my service fee.
 In fact, you can get the parts and bring them.
 But I tell my clients that if they get a fake one and I fix it for them, it will not be my fault.

 Lessons her job has taught her

 As a woman, this job has taught me to “find yourself”.
 Don’t confine yourself to society rules.
 If you really want to make an impact, you have to be different.
 By being different, you have to find who you are and what you can do and go for it, irrespective of the challenges and hearsays.
 I remember when I started training, some of my friends said, “it is finished for Bunmi.
 She is now a mechanic.”
 To tell you the truth, one of them is in training right now as a mechanic when she saw what I have achieved being a mechanic.

 Also, comfort makes you complacent.
-I’ve found out that most of the white collar jobs make you so comfortable.
-It makes you so routinal and you are so complacent about your life that you don’t think that you need to add value and make impact.
+I’ve found out that most white-collar jobs make you so comfortable.
+It makes you so routinely and you are so complacent about your life that you don’t think that you need to add value and make an impact.
 So, you need to get out of your comfort zone to achieve your goals.